-5 AMERICAN SLANG WORDS that You Need to Know to Sound Native
+Five American SLANG Words that You Need to Know to Speak Like a Native

 Do you want to sound more natural as you speak and more like a native speaker?
 Do you ever hear common English phrases and think, “what does that mean?”
 Figuring out what someone is trying to say is one thing, but when it’s in another language, like English, it can be even more challenging, especially when the language is not your native tongue.
 In this article, we are going to take a look at 5 common American slang words or phrases, their meanings, and how you can use them to sound more like a native speaker.
 If you’re ready, let’s get started!